lammps/lammps/doc/src/improper_amoeba.rst

 :math:`\chi_0` = 0.0.
 However the computation of the angle
 :math:`\chi` is done differently to match how the Tinker MD code computes its out-of-plane improper for the AMOEBA and HIPPO force fields.
-See the :doc:`Howto amoeba <howto_ameoba>` doc page for more information about the implemention of AMOEBA and HIPPO in LAMMPS.
+See the :doc:`Howto amoeba <Howto_amoeba>` doc page for more information about the implementation of AMOEBA and HIPPO in LAMMPS.

 If the 4 atoms in an improper quadruplet (listed in the data file read by the :doc:`read_data <read_data>` command are ordered I,J,K,L then